 A group of businesses in the New Amsterdam building have been working to optimize a smarter, more sustainable and more efficient approach to waste processing and disposal.
 The key is joining forces, thus consolidating suppliers and allowing for sustainable procurement.
 Calvin Choi, the owner of the Market33 food court, reached out to Hello Zuidas to ask if we could set up a case study on this initiative.
 That led to discussions with the Amsterdam University of Applied Sciences, which deployed research student Stijn Kuhne to tackle the project.
 We talked to Calvin and Stijn about their findings.

 Zuidas is renowned for its pioneering architecture.
-As it matures into an international quarter of Amsterdam, buildings are shooting up right and left in Zuidas.
+As it matures into an international quarter of Amsterdam, buildings are shooting up left and right in Zuidas.
 Amidst all these modern skyscrapers, it may be difficult to imagine that just about 20 years ago this stretch of land connecting the residential neighbourhoods of Zuid and Buitenveldert consisted mostly of tennis courts and football pitches.
 In this series we zoom in on the architecture of Zuidas.
-This time, we take a closer look at the EMA building.
+This time, we take a closer look at the Hourglass building.